 June 7–July 26

 Each week, the materials for two new crafts will be available for pickup at the Children's Desk.
 Instructions will be posted on our Facebook page Wednesdays at 1:30 PM, but the videos will stay up so you can get crafting when you’re ready.
 Registration is required.
-You can register through the link on the Facebook event or through our website here.
 Registration will open one week in advance.

 Mondays, 1:30-2:30 PM

 June 12: Dave Herzog’s Marionettes “Dragon Days and Knight Time” Dave will astound you with his puppetry skills, and his gorgeous puppets will amaze you with all they can do!

 June 26: Mary Tooley “Art in a Suitcase” returns.
 Mary loves science, animals, and art.
 She brings it all together for us.

 July 3: Mr. Mark Library Storyteller Extraordinaire performs for your listening and seeing delight.